-After 1 January 2015, you can, if you have been employed for at least 7 years, request two consecutive months leave once every seven years.
-In the first month you will be paid 70% of your monthly income and in the second month you will be paid 40%.
+Vitality is an important element of sustainable employability.
+It contains a combination of energy and motivation.
+It is the responsibility of you and your employer to contribute to your vitality.
+Therefore, you can, if you have been employed for at least 7 years, request two consecutive months vitality leave once every seven years to contribute to your vitality.

+In the first month of your leave you will be paid 70% of your monthly income and in the second month you will be paid 40%.